How to Stop Bad Dreams and Nightmares and Have a Good Sleep?

 Light is the most important time setter for our body clocks.

-But because we’re spending so much time indoor, on the train, in our places of work, we’re not getting our fix of daylight.
+But because we’re spending so much time indoors, on the train, in our places of work, we’re not getting our fix of daylight.

 Open the curtains as soon as you wake up, eat breakfast in daylight, then go outside.

 We are particularly sensitive to the blue light emitted by electronic devices such as computers and smartphones.

 Blue light is getting bad press because it can disturb your sleep at night.
 But it’s not so much that it’s bad light—only badly timed light.

 Daylight is full of blue light, so having some blue light during the day is actually good to help you wake up.
 It suppresses melatonin production and improves alertness and performance.

 #15.
 Take It Slow With Technology